vishnu-prasanth/jekyll-blog/_posts/2019-05-24-offline-knife-binds-for-csgo.md

 │   │   │   └── ...
 ```

-Once you extract everything just open up a casual game with bots and do `exec knife_binds` by bringing up the console.
-Try out the knives by pressing the keypad buttons.
-Enjoy!<br>
+After extracting everything join a casual game with bots and run the script with `exec knife_binds` in the console.
+Switch the knives by pressing the keypad buttons 1...9.
+The knives in use now are fav knives and can be changed by editing the config file, its self-explanatory<br>

-This does not work with DMs since we can't drop weapons.
-I have only tested it on classic casual although it should work on pretty much other modes as well.
+Note: This does not work with DMs since we can't drop weapons.
+What a shame, nothing we can do about that.
+Make sure `game_type` & `game_mode` are set to zero<br>

+I have only tested it on `classic casual` although it should work on pretty much other modes as well.<br>

-If you want to know how everything works, then read on.<br><br>
+Below I'll explain how everything works.<br><br>

-### The Basics<br>
+### The Basics (for beginners)<br>
 - - -
-Firstly you'll have to create a file in you cfg folder. `"E:\Steam Library\steamapps\common\Counter-Strike Global Offensive\csgo\cfg"`<br>
+Firstly you'll have to create a file in `"E:\Steam Library\steamapps\common\Counter-Strike Global Offensive\csgo\cfg"`<br>

+You can name the file anything you want, make sure to put a .cfg at the end.
 I'll name mine `knife_binds.cfg`.
-You can name the file anything you want, make sure to put a .cfg at the end.
 Open up the file and write `echo Hello World!` and save it.<br>

 Now open up CSGO and press `~` to bring up the in-game console<br>

 Once the console comes up write `"exec knife_binds"`.<br>

 If you've done everything correctly it should print out `Hello World!` on to the console.<br>

 (if it doesn't come up you haven't enabled it, you can enable console from the game settings)<br><br>

 ### Adding knife binds<br>
 - - -
-Here is the actual bind!<br>
+This is the actual bind!<br>

     `give weapon_knife_m9_bayonet;mp_drop_knife_enable 1;ent_fire weapon_knife addoutput "classname weapon_knifegg"`

 The above line is three console commands chained together, that's why its separated by semi colons and enclosed in double quotes.<br>

-This can be directly copy pasted to the console and it will work.
-Go ahead try it!
-Copy the above line to the console like you did before and press enter.<br>
+This can be directly copied & pasted to the console and it will work.<br>

-See it worked!
-But let's just be practical here, nobody is going to type this in console everytime they want to switch their knife.
-That's why we have scripts and binds.<br>
+But I'm not going to type this in console everytime I want to switch my knife.
+That's where binds come in.<br>

-For example:<br>
-	`bind "KP_END" "Say Hello"`<br>

-In the above case we will say hello in global chat if we press Numpad 1<br>

-So why don't we just go ahead and bind the damn thing?<br>
-We can't!
-Because normal binds don't work if there's double quotes in the command.<br>
+So why don't we just go ahead and bind the damn thing?
+It's not that simple.
+Binds don't work if there's double quotes in the command that is to be executed.<br>

 So if we write a bind for this, it will look like<br>

     bind "KP_END" "give weapon_knife_m9_bayonet;mp_drop_knife_enable 1; \
                 ent_fire weapon_knife addoutput "classname weapon_knifegg""

-The bind command takes in two parameters <key> <command>, here the key is KP_END and the actuall command starts at `give` and ends at `classname weapon_knifegg` which as you can see has to be enclosed in double quotes.
-Hence the double quote for the actuall bind command ends prematurely which will throw an error when we try to run this and as far as I know Valve doesn't provide escape characters in scripts.<br>
+The bind command takes in two parameters <key> <command>, here the key is KP_END and the actual command starts at `give` and ends at `classname weapon_knifegg` which has to be enclosed in double quotes.
+Hence, the double quote for the actual bind command ends prematurely which will throw an error and as far as I know Valve doesn't provide escape characters in scripts.<br>

 What now?<br><br>

 ### A simple workaround<br>
 - - -

-Since we cannot bind the command directly as we identified in the previous section, we can replace the command with a filename and set an alias to `exec` it.<br>
+Since the command cannot be bound directly, I'll have to replace the second parameter of the bind command with a filename and set an alias to `exec` it.<br>

 Create a file with the knife bind command and save it as m9bayonet.cfg<br>

     `give weapon_knife_m9_bayonet;mp_drop_knife_enable 1;ent_fire weapon_knife addoutput "classname weapon_knifegg`

 Now create an alias for it inside the file you created earlier (`knife_binds.cfg`)<br>

     `alias m9bayonet "exec m9bayonet"`

 In the next line bind it to a key with the following command
     `bind "KP_END" "use weapon_knife; drop; m9bayonet"`

-Your `knife_binds.cfg` file should looke like this<br>
+The `knife_binds.cfg` file should look like this<br>

     `alias m9bayonet "exec m9bayonet"`
     `bind "KP_END" "use weapon_knife; drop; m9bayonet"`

-Now go in-game start an offline game_mode other than DM, and `exec knife_binds`.<br>
+Now go in-game start an offline game_mode other than DM, and run `exec knife_binds` from the console.
+And that should work.<br>
-See if it works by pressing Numpad1.
-You should know hold an m9bayonet.<br>

 ### Full script